 This is one of the oldest green tea types that are still in existence.

 Gunpowder green tea leaves are rolled into small round pellets.
 It’s one of the most versatile green teas – you can drink it with milk, add it to cocktails, and even cold-brew it.

 Since it has such a mild flavor, green tea is really popular in bottled drinks.
 From Starbucks to Snapple and even Arizona, almost anywhere that sells tea is going to sell a green tea drink.

 These are the most popular green tea drinks that you can find, along with what kind of green tea they have.

-Starbucks is constantly changing their menu, but one of the most popular green tea drinks they sell is the Iced Matcha Green Tea Latte.
-It has the iconic bright-green color of matcha, and is served with milk over ice.
+Starbucks is constantly changing its menu, but one of the most popular green tea drinks they sell is the Iced Matcha Green Tea Latte.
+It has the iconic bright-green color of matcha and is served with milk over ice.

 They also sell sweetened or unsweetened iced green tea.

 Another really popular choice is the super-sweet green tea frappuccino.
 This is made with matcha powder, milk, ice cubes, and syrup.

 They produce a few different varieties of green tea.
 The Green Dragon tea is organic and sweetened with passion fruit flavors and lemon juice.